hmc-cs111-fall2015/project-notebook/Entry 3 -- November 15.md

 The tilemap object is set up, but not quite working.
 Basically, I need to find out how to make something that people can call to write and run the code.

+###11/15/15

+1:45-2:30p

+Tilemap.scala doesn't give any warnings in Eclipse, but refuses to compile.
+At `freetyle.parsing.parser`, it says it doesn't know what `freetyle` is.

+I'm going to make some tiles instead, since I need to anyways.

 ## Questions